Sabrinas Organizing

 • HOUSE CLEANING /MAINTAINING CHECKLIST:

-While watching this show, it made me realize how much houses have gone unloved over the years.
-After 2009, lots of houses were left 'As Is" due to lack of time and money.
-Then, people started to repair and update and then came another downturn in the market, and sure enough, it happened again.
-It seems that everyone thinks that making repairs in the home is only done when there is money for it, or there is time to do it.
+While watching this show, I realized how many houses have gone unloved over the years.
+After 2009, many homes were left "as is" due to a lack of time and money.
+Then, people started to repair and update, and then came another downturn in the market, and sure enough, it happened again.
+It seems that everyone thinks that making repairs in the home is only done when there is money for it or time to do it.
 I am heartbroken to see this happen.
 It doesn't just affect the house; it affects the neighborhood the house is in.

 All Homes Need TLC

-Now you are probably thinking, where should I start?
-To help you manage all the different tasks you may want to do in your home, I created these checklists (Affiliate Link) you can print and fill out to help you figure out what you want to do first.
-There are three different checklists (Affiliate Link): Short projects, weekend projects, and large projects.
+Now you are probably thinking, Where should I start?
+To help you manage all the different tasks you may want to do in your home, I created these checklists (affiliate) you can print and fill out to help you figure out what you want to do first.
+There are three different checklists (affiliate): Short projects, weekend projects, and large projects.

 SHORT PROJECTS CHECKLIST

-The 1st checklist (Affiliate Link) is for small projects.
-This is for small home projects like repairs.
-Only include projects that are estimated to take a few hours maximum.
-Some examples of tasks are: Change light bulb in shed (Affiliate Link).
+The 1st checklist (affiliate) is for small projects.
+This is for small home projects, such as repairs.
+Only include projects that are estimated to take no more than a few hours.
+Some examples of tasks are: Change a light bulb in the shed (affiliate).
 Change landscape light bulbs.
 Changing broken light switches.

 short projects checklist